nodejs/node/doc/api/url.md

 * Returns: {String}

-Returns the search parameters serialized as a percent-encoded string.
+Returns the search parameters serialized as a string, with characters percent-encoded where necessary.

 #### urlSearchParams.values()